-The minor in Food Studies is unique to Long Island and one of few in the New York metropolitan area.
-Food Studies is about more than food.
-It is about culture, human rights, race and class.
-It is about business, labor and international relations.
-Food Studies is also about science, sustainability, and health - what is good for the environment and for our bodies.
+The minor in food studies is unique to Long Island and one of few in the New York metropolitan area.
+Food studies is about more than just food.
+It is about culture, human rights, race, and class.
+It is about business, labor, and international relations.
+Food studies is also about science, sustainability, and health - what is good for the environment and for our bodies.

 Why Food Studies?

-How do different food production systems impact the environment?
+- How do different food production systems affect the environment?

 More about the minor